metacpan/metacpan-cpan-extracted/distros/O/Object-Signature-Portable/README.md

 are different.

 For that purpose, the MD5 algorithm is probably good enough.
-However, if you are hashing that in part comes from untrusted sources, or the consequences of two different data structures having the same signature are significant, then you should consider using a different algorithm.
+However, if you are hashing data that in part comes from untrusted sources, or the consequences of two different data structures having the same signature are significant, then you should consider using a different algorithm.

 This module is _not_ intended for hashing passwords.

+# SUPPORT FOR OLDER PERL VERSIONS

+This module requires Perl v5.14 or later.

+Future releases may only support Perl versions released in the last ten years.

 # SEE ALSO